 The financial highlights tables set forth below are intended to help you understand each Fund's financial performance for the last five fiscal years.
-Most of the information reflects financial results with respect to a single No Load Class share of each Fund.
+Most of the information reflects financial results with respect to a single Fund share.
 The total returns in the tables represent the rates that an investor would have earned (or lost) on an investment in the Funds (assuming reinvestment of all dividends and distributions).